joeleesuh/mcp-simple-server/AWS_DEPLOYMENT.md

 This deployment will:
 - Launch an EC2 instance (t3.micro - Free Tier eligible)
-- Auto-install Node.js 20.x
+- Auto-install Node.js 20.x with Express and WebSocket support
 - Clone and build the MCP server from GitHub
-- Set up the server as a systemd service
+- Set up the server as a systemd service running in HTTP mode on port 3000
+- Configure security group to allow inbound HTTP/WebSocket traffic on port 3000
 - Configure AWS Session Manager for secure access (no SSH keys required)

+## Server Modes

+The MCP server supports two modes:
+- **stdio mode**: For local development and traditional MCP client connections
+- **HTTP mode** (default on EC2): Exposes HTTP REST API and WebSocket endpoints on port 3000

+The EC2 deployment uses HTTP mode by default, allowing you to interact with the server via:
+- HTTP REST endpoints for health checks and server info
+- WebSocket connections for MCP protocol communication

 ## Prerequisites